• Skip to primary navigation

 • Add the bread crumbs and mix well to combine all the ingredients.
 Preheat the oven to 350 degrees Fahrenheit.

 • Remove the pan from the heat and cover.
-Let this sit so the breadcrumbs absorb all the liquid and it is a moist stuffing-like consistency, about 10 minutes.
+Let it sit about 10 minutes so the breadcrumbs absorb the liquid and create a moist, stuffing-like consistency.

 • Remove the bay leaf and stuff the filling into the bell pepper halves, making sure to push the filling into all the voids.